Rackham International Research Awards

 - U-M tuition or fees.

 - Living expenses in the United States, such as rent, childcare, and utilities.

 - Books and other materials that are available through the U-M Library or inter-library loan.

-- Computers, computer equipment, cameras, or camera equipment.
+- Computers, computer equipment, or software; cameras or other video or audio equipment.

 - Travel and living support for spouses, partners, or other family members accompanying the student to the research site.